huggingface/blog/image-preferences.md

 ### Model-finetune

-To verify the quality of the dataset, while not spending too much time and resources we decided to do a [Dreambooth](https://dreambooth.github.io/) fine-tune of the [black-forest-labs/FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) model.
-We did a supervised fine-tuning, where we only included the chosen sample as expected completions.
+To verify the quality of the dataset, while not spending too much time and resources we decided to do a LoRA fine-tune of the [black-forest-labs/FLUX.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev) model based on [the diffusers example on GitHub](https://github.com/huggingface/diffusers/blob/main/examples/dreambooth/train_dreambooth_lora_flux.py).
+During this process, we included the chosen sample as expected completions for the FLUX-dev model and left out the rejected samples.
 Interestingly, the chosen fine-tuned models perform much better in art and cinematic scenarios where it was initially lacking!
 You can [test the fine-tuned adapter here](https://huggingface.co/data-is-better-together/image-preferences-flux-dev-lora).

 ![model-finetune](/blog/assets/image_preferences/model_finetune.png)